Skein & Garment Competition

 - W01 Garment woven from handspun yarn

-- W02 Scarves woven from handspun yarn
+- W02 Scarves and cowls woven from handspun yarn

 - W03 Shawls woven from handspun yarn